bonitasoft/bonita-doc/md/migration-tool.md

 This is due to the fact that improvements in any version of the Migration Tool can affect all supported versions of Bonita.
 This changelog must be read before [migrating to a newer version of Bonita](migrate-from-an-earlier-version-of-bonita-bpm.md).

-## 2.44.1 - September 5th, 2019 (Bonita 7.9.3)
+## 2.45.0 - October 3rd, 2019 (Bonita 7.9.4)
-This version of the migration tool migrates Bonita up to version 7.9.3.
+This version of the migration tool migrates Bonita up to version 7.9.4.
 * Add a new script `check-migration-dryrun`

 ## 2.44.0 - September 5th, 2019 (Bonita 7.9.3)